walquis/git-basics-team-project/thebook/src/session1/simple-collab-workflow.md

 # Simple Collaborative Git Workflow
-"Simple" is everybody working on the `main` branch...pretty simple, but not the best!
+"Simple" is everybody working on the same branch.
+A team of any size normally wouldn't do this, but it helps illustrate the nuts and bolts of collaborating.

 **Vocabulary**: remote, merge commit, "fast-forward merge"